KasiChennupati/KasiChennupati/README.md

  3. Artificial Intelligence
  4. Statistical Data Analysis
  5. Solution Design

+- 🌱 I’m currently Focussed on
+ 1. Tensorflow
+ 2. Natural Language Processing
+ 3. Neural Networks

 - 📫 How to reach me:
-  You ccan reach out to me on my [Linked-In](https://www.linkedin.com/in/kasichennupati/)
+  You can reach out to me on my [Linked-In](https://www.linkedin.com/in/kasichennupati/)

 <!--